Do you want to write a guest post for Firepole Marketing?

 If you have an idea for a post that you think would fit well, here’s what you should do:

 - Make sure you’re okay with our timelines.
 We plan our editorial calendar several months in advance, and there are a lot of people who want to guest post with us.
 What this means is that while we’re happy to publish your post (if it’s good), it may take several months for it to be scheduled.
 Make sure you’re okay with that before proceeding.

 - Read our most popular posts to see what our audience responds well to (it’s on the right-hand side of the blog homepage, and any post page).

 - Send us an email about your idea.
 Just the idea – not the finished post.
 We will either approve the idea, or suggest changes – either way, we’ll get back to you within a couple of days at the absolute latest.
-If you’re ready to do that now, go ahead and contact us.
-Note: this is not a blog about blogging, and we aren’t interested in posts that are just about blogging!
+If you’re ready to do that now, go ahead and send your pitch over to megan (at) firepolemarketing (dot) com (not a link – type it in yourself).
+Please make the subject of your email: GUEST POST PITCH: [SUGGESTED TITLE] Note: this is not a blog about blogging, and we aren’t interested in posts that are just about blogging!